Remodel Or Move: Two Paths To Your Dream House

 Let’s take a look at some of the potential advantages of moving to a new house rather than taking on a big overhaul of your current one.

 Don’t Have To Live Through Construction

-If you’ve never lived through construction, let me warn you now: it is tough.
+If you’ve never lived through construction, let me warn you now: it’s tough.
 There’s dust everywhere and if you’re tackling a big project, you’ll likely be without your kitchen or bathroom (or both!) for an extended period of time.
 Trying to cook meals on a hotplate in the corner of a room gets old quickly.
-And with the average kitchen remodel taking 6 weeks, you may find yourself doing this for longer than is comfortable.
+And because remodels can take anywhere from a few weeks to several months, you may find yourself doing this for longer than is comfortable.

 Remodeling Won’t Solve All Your Problems